 What is Tantanmen?

 Tantanmen (or dan dan mian in Mandarin) is the Japanese adaptation of Sichuan dan dan noodles.
 While the original Chinese dish comes with the noodles tossed in a fiery sauce, the Japanese version is much milder and soupier.
+The flavors are nutty, savory, a little sweet and spicy.

 The noodles used are also different.
 While traditional dan dan mian is served with wheat noodles (Ta-a noodles or danzi noodles), Japanese tantanmen comes with ramen noodles.